Geocodio/docs/source/hipaa/index.html.md

 }
 ...
 ```
-You can retrieve the state legislative districts for an address or coordinate using `stateleg` or `stateleg-next` in the `fields` query parameter.
+You can retrieve the state legislative districts for an address or coordinate using `stateleg` in the `fields` query parameter.

-If `stateleg-next` is requested, matches will be returned for upcoming district changes that may apply to current elections, but are not active for currently elected officials yet.

-The currently updated districts that apply to `stateleg-next` are as follows:

-* North Carolina House <a href="https://www.ncleg.gov/BillLookup/2019/H1020" target="_blank">HB 1020</a>
-* North Carolina Senate <a href="https://www.ncleg.gov/BillLookup/2019/S692" target="_blank">SB 692</a>

-For all other states, `stateleg-next` will return the same results as `stateleg`.
-Boundary changes in `stateleg-next` will be promoted to `stateleg` when they become active for currently elected officials.

 The field will return both the *house* and *senate* state legislative district (also known as *lower* and *upper*) with the full name and district number for each.
 For areas with a [unicameral legislature](http://en.wikipedia.org/wiki/Unicameralism) (such as Washington, DC or Nebraska), only the `senate` key is returned.